saad039/cusp/README.md

 # cusp
-A simple, easy to use command line project manager for C++.
+A simple and easy to use command line project manager for C++.
 Currently under development.